gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overview.md

 Restricting the API to one input and one output has many coding advantages, but it is not very flexible.
 If you need more than that, use [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl) to wrap several objects inside a single `ComponentVector`.

+### Batched evaluation

+This is not supported at the moment, but we plan to allow several pushforward / pullback seeds at once (similar to the chunking in ForwardDiff.jl or the batches in Enzyme.jl).